timswims/ESK/README.md

 2. At the top of the page click the try for free button.

-3. Here is where you will put in the information for your trial account
+3. Here is where you will put in the information for your trial account.

-4. Fill out the information for the Account Details section (Section 1)
+4. Fill out the information for the Account Details section.

 	* Account Type